-- 1 - Please note that two distinct perspectives are addressed here: - 1. the search criterion, i.e., the field for which you start the search, e.g., all companies that start with ConS.
+- (i) - Please note that two distinct perspectives are addressed here: - 1. the search criterion, i.e., the field for which you start the search, e.g., all companies that start with ConS.
 A field is made available in the search by setting the field-indexed annotation. - 2. the result set, i.e., the objects which are displayed in the result lists.
 The objects in the result set are defined by the value of the field-indexed annotation.
 Depending on this value, you might see only the objects you have searched for (e.g., only contacts) or also objects which are related to the objects you have searched for (e.g., companies of those contacts).
 Please see the following table for a detailed explanation.

-Object type/ value of field indexed annotation transitive unit local not indexed TICKET no difference between the ticket data will be no other objects whith retrieved we recommend that the ticket data will be NOT avail- able for searching CONTACT the contact data will be available for searching the tickets of the contact will also be found when you search for the contact searching by company by its contact field is NOT possible the contact data will be available for searching searching for a company by its contact field is NOT possible the contact data will be available for searching no other objects which are related to a contact in any way will be retrieved the contact data will be NOT avail- able for searching
+Object type/ value of field indexed annotation transitive unit local not indexed TICKET no difference between the three values the ticket data will be available for searching no other objects which are related to a ticket in any way will be retrieved we recommend that you use the default value "transitive" the ticket data will be NOT avail- able for searching CONTACT the contact data will be available for searching the tickets of the contact will also be found when you search for the contact searching by company by its contact field is NOT possible the contact data will be available for searching searching for a com- pany by its contact field is NOT possible the contact data will be available for searching no other objects which are related to a contact in any way will be retrieved the contact data will be NOT avail- able for searching

-Object type/ value of field indexed annotation transitive unit local not indexed COMPANY the company data will be available for searching the tickets of the company will also be found when you search for the company the contacts of the company will also be found when you search for the company the company data will be available for searching the contacts of the company will also be found when you search for the company the company data will be available for searching no other objects which are related to a company in any way will be retrieved the company data will be NOT available for searching RESOURCE no difference betwee the resource data will no other objects which retrieved we recommend to us the resource data will be NOT avail- able for searching
+Object type/ value of field indexed annotation transitive unit local not indexed COMPANY the company data will be available for searching the tickets of the company will also be found when you search for the company the contacts of the company will also be found when you search for the company the company data will be available for searching the contacts of the company will also be found when you search for the company the company data will be available for searching no other objects which are related to a company in any way will be retrieved the company data will be NOT available for searching RESOURCE no difference between the three values the resource data will be available for searching no other objects which are related to a resource in any way will be retrieved we recommend to use the default value "transitive" the resource data will be NOT avail- able for searching